 If elevating your customers into repeat customers is a critical step to building a successful commercial learning business, the “holy grail” is when repeat customers become mass purchasers and distributors, thus creating new learners and potential new primary purchasers.
-Of course, to benefit from these “network effects,” you need to make it easier for your buyers to champion what you’re offering.
+Of course, to benefit from these “network effects,” you need to make it easier for your buyers to understand what you’re offering.
 In order to accomplish that, you can conduct networking events through trade shows.
 During such an event, you can advertise using display boards, display exhibits (sourced from a trade show exhibit company), and promote your brand using banners.
 By doing so, attendees at your networking event will get more information about your product, which could lead to more sales for you.

 Along with that, you can also consider using a dedicated purchase system.
-For example, our new release enhanced our access key features to provides an integrated purchase management and distribution experience, so your customers can bulk purchase and distribute your learning with ease.
+For example, our new release enhanced our access key features to provide an integrated purchase management and distribution experience, so your customers can bulk purchase and distribute your learning with ease.
 Moreover, you and your customers can now track all commercial sales from purchase through the distribution chain to final consumption.
 With an unprecedented level of visibility throughout the entire learning distribution network, your customers can see the status and ownership of all purchased learning, thus providing the opportunity to activate and nurture their networks like never before.

-Companies that extend learning to customers achieve a significantly higher year-over-year increase in revenue per FTE than those that do not.²
+Companies that extend learning to customers achieve a significantly higher year-over-year increase in revenue per FTE than those that do not.

 PS: We’re always looking for feedback!
 So please leave us your comments or reactions below.